kdenalxandr/data-analytics-portfolio/README.md

 ### 2. Team Performance Ranking
 - This create a clean data set table for the 2023-2024 nba season, eliminating the last row from basketball reference where the rank is null
-- Order by used to order th tables by their season ranking.
+- Order by used to order the tables by their season ranking.
 - This step was also completed for the 2022-2023 nba season (not shown)

 ### 3. Average Assists Change
 - Calcucates the point change in average assists per team.
-- Highlights which temas improved or declined in ball movement and playmaking.
+- Highlights which teamss improved or declined in ball movement and playmaking.
 - *The Cleaveland Cavaliers improved the most by a 2.2 average difference

 ### 4. Average Total Rebounds Change
 - Calculates the point change in average total rebounds per team.
 - Reveals which teams had an increase in dominating the glass
-- *Found That the Toronto Raptors had a 4.6 point change in their rebounds.
+- *Found that the Toronto Raptors had a 4.6 point increase in their total rebounds.

 ### 5. Average Three Point percentage
 - Calculates the point change in average three point percentage made per team